 Relying on automatic test framework implementation dependencies

-In order to prepare for this change in behavior, either declare the required dependencies explicitly, or migrate to Test Suites, where these dependencies are managed automatically.
+To prepare for this change in behavior, either declare the required dependencies explicitly or migrate to Test Suites, where these dependencies are managed automatically.

 Test Suites